Did you know that the average home contains numerous fire hazards?

 Clean your dirty stovetop to avoid a small kitchen fire getting out of hand

-Did you know that space heaters accounted for one-third of home heating fires from 2007-2011?
+Did you know that space heaters account for more than one-third of home heating fires?

 They also resulted in four out of five home heating fire deaths.